turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/6_power_automate_flows.md

 ## Introduction

-Power automate flows are a asynchronous declarative solution.
+Power automate flows are an asynchronous declarative solution.

 ## Authentication

-When using a Dataverse connector, we can set up a connection to use:
+Dataverse connectors are set-up to authenticate with OAuth.
+They also support authentication with a service principal:

 - OAuth: Used when connection for an interactive user using an Entra ID organisation account; e.g. user productivity flows